GeertjanWielenga/vuejet/README.md

  **Status:** Done.
 See the package.json, main.js, and Header2.vue files.

+### Provide new solution for handling responsive design.

+ **Status:** Done.
+Knockout-based utility classes for responsive design are replace by Enquire.js.

 ### Rewrite 'navdrawer' Oracle JET template to use Vue components.

  **Status:** Done.
 See the index.html file.

+### Include Vue libraries in build and serve Grunt tasks.

+ **Status:** Done.
+See oraclejet-build.js and oraclejet-serve.js files.

 ### Remove Knockout from the application.